modir/using-laminas-framework-book/version2/docs/filters.md

 It takes a string containing the path to a file or directory and returns the parent directory's path.

-I> The @`Dir` filter will not process a non-scalar value.
-If you pass it an array, it I> will return the array as is.
+> The @`Dir` filter will not process a non-scalar value.
+If you pass it an array, it
+> will return the array as is.

 Below, a code example demonstrating the usage of the @`Dir` filter is provided.